vadvoice/calculation-system/README.md

    ```bash
    dotnet run
    ```
-2. In the application window, enter the base and height of the triangle.
+2. In the application window, enter values
-3. Click the "Calculate" button to calculate the area of the triangle.
+3. Click the "Start calculatins" button to see the results

 ## Contributing